- Home

 Social Security numbers are required if the applicant has been issued one.

-Divorce Papers or a Certified Death Certificate is required if one or both of the applicants have been previously married.
-Applicant must provide a copy of the court file stamped with the judge’s signature Divorce Judgment, Annulment papers or a Certified Death Certificate from their last marriage.
-If the marriage ended in divorce, it must be final for a minimum of six months whether the divorce was granted in Wisconsin or elsewhere.
+If one or both of the applicants have been previously married, proof of how the last marriage ended must be provided.
+Examples: certified copy of the divorce or annulment certificate; final judgment divorce or annulment with court seal/stamp showing judgment date; certified copy of the death certificate.
+If the marriage ended in divorce, it must be final for a minimum of six months, whether the divorce was granted in Wisconsin or elsewhere.

 Wedding Officiant

 You must have an officiant scheduled at the time of the application.
-The name, address and phone number of the officiant performing your wedding ceremony are required.
+The name, address, phone number and email address of the officiant performing your wedding ceremony are required.
 The officiant must be at least 18 years old.

 "Neither our office nor the State Vital Records Office is able to confirm the legality of a religious officiant.
 If you have a question about the legality of the officiant you have chosen, you may want to seek legal counsel."